Oh, Canada, you’re one fantastic country to visit, especially as a solo traveler!

 There’s a lot of history and charm to St. John’s, which you can check out at Signal Hill National Historic Site and the Quidi Vidi village.
 The downtown area of the city is vibrant, colorful, and full of kitschy shops and restaurants.
 This is a superb place to immerse yourself in Eastern Canada’s robust culture.
 Locals here are extremely friendly, so you likely won’t feel so alone.

 Bonus: Music Festivals

-“Canada is without a doubt one of the most picturesque countries in the world, so that means it’s home to plenty of pretty amazing venue locations for events.
+“Canada is without a doubt one of the most picturesque countries in the world, so that means it’s home to plenty of pretty amazing… locations for events.
 I’d argue it’s also the best country in the world to attend a music festival by yourself, because Canadians are the nicest people in the world!
-So polite, kind, and unbelievably.
+So polite, kind, and unbelievably hospitable.
 There are tons of incredible music festivals in Canada to choose from, but I’d personally recommend events like Shambhala, Astral Harvest, Motion Notion, and Osheaga Festival if you’re looking for a solid party!
 The festival atmosphere is truly intoxicating at these events, and I guarantee you’ll leave the festival with so many new amazing friends.
-While most people would never think of attending an event like this alone – it can be one of the most rewarding experiences!” — Dave of Jones Around The World
+While most people would never think of attending an event like this alone, it can be one of the most rewarding experiences!” — Dave of Jones Around the World

-Those are a few of our favorite places to travel in Canada, though the list in the world’s second largest country is, of course, probably endless!
+Those are a few of our favorite places to travel in Canada, though a list for the world’s second largest country is, of course, probably endless!
 For safety, outdoor adventures, beauty, and easy-to-navigate cities with plenty to do year-round, Canada has it all.